 Hi, I'm Dr. Angela Walk

 I have been involved in the health and wellness industry for over 25 years as a wellness physician, sports chiropractor, and foot health coach.
-I have written extensively for health publications and I am keenly aware of trends and new developments.
+I have written for many health publications and I am keenly aware of trends and new developments.

 I embrace an active lifestyle combining diet, exercise and healthy choices.
 By working to inform readers of the options available to them, I hope to improve your health and quality of life.